MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 > It is highly recommended to configure log upload using [Docker](discovery-docker.md) for more flexible deployment.

 ## Technical requirements
-- Hypervisor: HyperV or VMware
+- Hypervisor: Hyper-V or VMware
 - Disk space: 250 GB
 - CPU: 2
 - RAM: 4 GB